SiamFS/TraditionalML_Tabular_Classification/README.md

 - Applied PCA with 95% variance retention, reducing features from 32 to 10.
 - PCA fitted on training data only.

+PCA (Principal Component Analysis) is a dimensionality reduction technique that transforms correlated features into uncorrelated principal components ordered by variance explained.
+It improves performance for some ML models but not others due to how different algorithms handle features:

+- **Models that Perform Best with PCA**:
+  - **Random Forest**: Maintained top accuracy (0.87) with and without PCA, benefiting from reduced noise and faster training on fewer features.
+As an ensemble method, it averages predictions from multiple trees, making it robust to the loss of some feature information and less prone to overfitting on high-dimensional data.
+  - **SVM**: Maintained strong accuracy (0.87) with PCA, as it handles the reduced dimensionality better by focusing on principal components.
+SVM finds the optimal hyperplane in feature space, and PCA helps by removing multicollinearity and irrelevant features, leading to better generalization.

+- **Models that Perform Worse with PCA**:
+  - **Decision Tree**: Accuracy dropped from 0.87 to 0.85 with PCA, as tree-based models can overfit on reduced features and lose interpretability.
+Decision trees split on individual features, and PCA's linear combinations make splits less meaningful, potentially leading to suboptimal trees.
+  - **Naive Bayes**: Accuracy stayed at 0.81 but may degrade further in other datasets, due to PCA violating the feature independence assumption by creating correlated components.
+NB relies on the assumption that features are independent given the class, but PCA introduces dependencies through its transformations.
+  - **SGD Classifier**: Accuracy remained at 0.81, but PCA can make optimization less stable for linear models in some cases.
+SGD optimizes a linear function, and PCA changes the feature space, which might alter the convergence path and require different learning rates.

+- **Why PCA Helps or Hurts**: PCA is most beneficial for models sensitive to high dimensions or multicollinearity (like SVM and Random Forest), but can hurt models relying on feature relationships or interpretability (like Decision Tree and Naive Bayes).
+In our case, PCA reduced 32 features to 10 while retaining 95% variance, maintaining performance for most models but slightly degrading Decision Tree due to its reliance on original feature splits.

 ### Models Trained
 - Decision Tree
 - SGD Classifier